-Medroxyprogesterone acetate is a type of hormonal therapy drug.
-It is also called Provera or Depo-Provera.
+Medroxyprogesterone acetate is a type of hormonal therapy drug to treat womb, kidney, and breast cancer.
+It is also known as Provera.

 - womb cancer